About the Clean Water Program

-Storm water runoff is the leading cause of water pollution today.
-When water flows over land it can become contaminated with materials like oil, pesticides, trash, and whatever else is on the ground.
-It runs down storm drains and flows right into our creeks and the San Francisco Bay.
+Storm water runoff is the leading cause of water pollution.
+When excess water flows over land, it can pick up and carry contaminants like oil, pesticides, trash, fecal matter, and other materials on the ground.
+This contaminated water runs down storm drains and flows into our creeks and the San Francisco Bay.

-Alameda County's Clean Water Program works with other County departments and agencies to help ensure that the County meets the requirements of its storm water permit with the San Francisco Bay Regional Water Quality Control Board.
-We work with people throughout the unincorporated area of Alameda County to protect and enhance the quality of water in our local creeks and watersheds.
+The ACPWA Clean Water Program ensures that the County meets the requirements of its storm water permit with the San Francisco Bay Regional Water Quality Control Board.
+In doing this work, the Clean Water Program also protects and enhances the quality of water in our local creeks and watersheds.

 - Keep cars free of leaks.

-- Never clean paint brushes or rinse containers into the gutter or stormdrain.
+- Never clean paint brushes or rinse containers into gutters or storm drains.

-We work with a variety of local businesses and professionals to help them understand how storm water quality regulations affect them, and to support companies in adopting techniques that help protect our waterways and the bay.
+We work with variety of local businesses and professionals to help them understand how storm water quality regulations affect them, and to support companies in adopting techniques that help protect our waterways and the San Francisco Bay.

 For more information on requirements for your business, visit the following: